shiketsu/shiketsu.github.io/aboutme.md

 My name is Shiketsu(しけつ), and you can also call me Zi-Heng.

-- My favorate is The classical text
+- My favorate is the classical text
-- as well as the anything `L'honneur de l'esprit humain`
+- as well as the anything `pour L'honneur de l'esprit humain`.

 What else do you need?

 ### my history

-To be honest, I prefer to write poem, by which I can release my presure, feelings and tears.In short, I recommend you read the following one I just create recent days.
+To be honest, I prefer to write poems, by which I can release my presure, feelings and tears.
+In short, I recommend you read the following one I just create recent days.

 [庚子大疫](https://www.52shici.com/works.php?mem_id=118459&works_id=2172845)